a-maumau/cmd_scheduler/README.md

 # Note
 THIS PROGRAM IS NOT SCHEDULING WITH GPU NUMBER.
 only associate with which gpu are you going to use.
 So if you use the parameter of "gpu=#", you need to set the same number in the code.
-example:
 ```
 # if you use "gpu=#", you need set assign gpu number.
 pytorch :
 .cuda(#NUMBER) or with torch.cuda.device(#NUMBER):
 ```

 # Usage
 ```
 python cmd_scheduler.py
 ```